wnordmann/sdk/docs/api/LayerList.md

 ### `addLayer`

 Should we allow adding layers through WMS or WFS GetCapabilities?
-Object with keys url (should end with ? or &) and asVector.
+Object with keys url and asVector.
 If asVector is true, layers will be retrieved from WFS and added as vector.
+If allowUserInput is true, the user will be able to provide a url through an input.

 type: `shape[object Object]`

+### `allowEditing`

+Should we allow for editing of features in a vector layer?

+type: `bool`
+defaultValue: `false`

 ### `allowFiltering`